codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 </RelativeLayout>
 ```

 The imeOptions attribute is used to control the icon in the [[Soft Keyboard|Working-with-the-Soft-Keyboard]].
-The gravity attribute will position the button at the center vertically AND on the right horizontally.
+The gravity attribute will position the ImageButton at the center vertically AND on the right horizontally.

 Notice that we are using `ImageButton`.
 It allows setting a background image using `android:src` attribute.
 Now, let's add a new icon that represents a send message.
 Select File -> New -> Vector Asset.
 In the "Asset Studio" dialog select "Asset Type: Clip Art".
 Then click on a "Clip Art" button and search for "Send" asset.
 You can keep defaults for the rest of the settings or experiment changing colors and outline style.